Vinayak-Sharma12/Data-Science/README.md

-# Machine-Learning-
+# DATA SCIENCE
-Proper Way to Do Machine Learnng
+Proper Way to Do DATA SCIENCE